deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 > </details>

-> Table V presents a comparison of class-conditional image generation models' performance on out-of-distribution resolutions of ImageNet, highlighting FiTv2's state-of-the-art performance and strong extrapolation capabilities.
+> Table V presents a comparison of different models' performance on class-conditional image generation tasks using out-of-distribution resolutions on the ImageNet dataset, highlighting FiTv2's superior performance and extrapolation capabilities.

 {{< table-caption >}}